-Sandpit designed a digital platform to embrace the diverse ways that suicide stigma affects regional communities, with a bold, simple and intuitive style.
+Sandpit designed a digital platform to embrace the diverse ways that suicide stigma affects rural communities, with a bold, simple and intuitive style.
 A personalised engine was designed to drive the site, which 'listened' to the participant as they shared their experience, and presented content that was considered most relevant to their experience and responses.

-Central to the process was to ensure that the design could be simple and intuitive, as well as 'light weight' given that many individuals in regional communities may have slower internet connections.
-It was recognised that smartphones were an important context for men in farming communities to explore the project, so the project was designed with a mobile optimised approach.
+Central to the process was ensuring the design could be simple and intuitive, as well as 'light weight' given that many individuals in rural communities may have slower internet connections.
+It was recognised that smartphones were likely to be an important way for men in farming communities to explore the Ripple Effect, so the project was designed with a mobile optimised approach.

 The website framework-identifying an entry/exit process and five core chapters-can be seen in Figure 2.
 Individuals had the opportunity to complete their participation in these chapters over numerous stages.
 Upon returning to the site, participants recommenced where they had left off at the conclusion of their previous visit.
 This allowed flexibility and recognised that people may not have the time to complete the intervention in a single sitting.
-Within the five core chapters, a range of content was adopted with the intent to reduce stigma through the benefits of education and contact.
+Within the five core chapters, a range of content was adopted to reduce stigma through the benefits of education and contact.
 Material included postcards, digital stories, health professional/stigma expert videos, suicide and social and emotional wellbeing literacy-building information, and personal goal setting opportunities.